aminhaghparast/New_Whole_Exome_Sequencing_Pipeline/README.md

 file | description
 ---- | ----
-`final.vcf` | somatic SNVs called from the RNAseq data `diff.sites_in_files` | comparison of the SNVs from RNAseq data with the set of known variants `known_snps.vcf` | SNVs that are common between RNAseq calls and known variants `ASE.tsv` | allele counts at a positions of SNVs (only for common SNVs) `AF.histogram.pdf` | a histogram plot for allele frequency (only for common SNVs)
+`Recall.bam` | somatic SNVs called from the RNAseq data `Recall.bam.bai` | comparison of the SNVs from RNAseq data with the set of known variants `Multianno.vcf` | SNVs that are common between RNAseq calls and known variants `Multianno.tsv` | allele counts at a positions of SNVs (only for common SNVs) `file.json` | a histogram plot for allele frequency (only for common SNVs) `file.html` | a histogram plot for allele frequency (only for common SNVs)

 ## Schematic Outline